 Drone regulations in Bermuda

 Exceptions are botanical gardens and other government properties, as long as you have not obtained permission from the administration.
-If you only want to film landscapes, you do not need to get license as a private pilot.
-Approvals for commercial users are costly and take at least two months.
+If you only want to film landscapes, you do not need to get a license as a private pilot.
+Approvals for commercial users are costly and take at least two months to obtain.

 If you want to fly a drone in Bermuda, you must have an aviation liability insurance amounting to at least 1,100,000 BMD.

 We have researched the listed drone regulations for Bermuda to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Bermuda!